ZaidKaleem/Qeue/README.md

 # Queue

-Qeue is an app that tells you how many people are currently using the athletic facilities at your college/university.
+Queue is an app that tells you how many people are currently using the athletic facilities at your college/university.
 This app was developed at the RevolutionUC 15' hackathon.

 <h3>Tools Used</h3>
 <ul>